joalelg/churn_model/README.md

 ## App API and front end display
 A simple web application has been created using a flask that publishes an end point that the front end accesses to present the user interface.
-The resulting app interface is displayed allowing to get churn predictions from given introduced values as shown in the image below (click to enlarge).
+The resulting app front-end is displayed allowing to get churn predictions from given introduced values as shown in the image below (click to enlarge).
 ![App demo](images/app_demo.gif)